 With nutritional repair and natural remedies, trial and error is the best approach.
 I’ve never had a bad reaction to vitamins or natural supplements.
 Some have simply worked much better than others.
 Magnesium is one of several “miracle supplements” that have changed my life.

 Despite all of the pharmaceutical options for alcohol addiction, scientists have long understood the necessity of using basic nutrients like magnesium for alcohol withdrawal and biochemical restoration.
-This is a subject that I discuss at length in my eBook, Drinking Sucks!

 High quality supplements are much safer than prescription drugs that merely mask the symptoms of underlying nutrient deficiencies.
 Untreated deficiencies can cause serious complications down the road, including depression and degenerative disease.